 Articles

-How to find the right roles for twin number 10’s Posted 7 months ago
+How to find the right roles for twin number 10’s Posted about 1 year ago

 There are myriad approaches to playing the pivotal number 10 position in Rugby, and it can be hard to know how to achieve the required balance when there are more than one of them on the field.
 How do you blend the player with great instinctive skills, the one who can spot gaps and exploit them, with the more considered game-manager, the player who can take a step back and implement the right strategy to move his team up and down the field?